 Today's post takes a closer look at some of the hearing aid options that are available.
 For an overall guide to hearing loss, including the causes and other forms of treatment, please have a read of our in-depth guide.

 The hearing aid is a small electronic device which is placed in or around your ear.
 The device makes sounds louder and therefore clearer to the person wearing the hearing aid.
 Hearing Aids can therefore help those with poor hearing to communicate better with their loved ones, whether they're in a quiet or loud environment.

-Hearing aids are made-up of a microphone, amplifier and speaker.
+Hearing aids are made up of a microphone, amplifier, and speaker.
 The device will receive sound through the microphone, which then converts the sound waves to electrical signals and sends them through to the amplifier.
-It is this part of the device which then increases the power of the signals and sends them to ear, via the the speaker.
+It is this part of the device which then increases the power of the signals and sends them to the ear via the speaker.

 - Help you to hear everyday sounds around you, such as the doorbell or your telephone ringing.

 - Help you to understand and hear the people around you, especially those talking directly to you.

 - Boost your confidence during conversations - both direct and indirect.

 - Help you to enjoy media comfortably again, such as the TV or radio, without having to turn the volume too far up.

 The main point of the hearing aid is to make sounds louder and clearer.
 They won't be able to make your hearing perfect, but they will certainly make a huge difference.